-In June 2022, our satellite constellation covered the earth over 200 times per day on average, and our global ground station network performed over 2,300 contacts each day on average, reliably and resiliently collecting data with low latency.
-Our cloud-based data infrastructure processed five terabytes of data each day on average in June 2022 in creating our proprietary data analytics solutions.
-We provide customers these solutions through an API infrastructure that delivers approximately one terabyte of data each day to our customers, as of June 30, 2022.
-The global data we collect includes data that can only be captured from space with no terrestrial alternatives.
+With a satellite constellation that covers the earth over 200 times a day and our global ground station network, we are able to reliably and resiliently collect data with low latency.
+Our cloudbased data infrastructure processes enable us to effectively synthesize and analyze these data sets and create our proprietary data analytics solutions.
+We collect global data that can only be captured from space with no terrestrial alternatives and then provide customers solutions through an application programming interface ("API") infrastructure.
 We collect these data once and can then sell them an unlimited number of times across a broad and growing set of industries, including weather, aviation and maritime, with global coverage as well as real-time and near real-time data that can be easily integrated into our customers' operations.